miraz46/levelTwo-assignmentFour-client/README.md

-# 📘 Library Management System – Frontend
+# 📘 Minimal Library Management System – Frontend

  **About** : A TypeScript-based REST API backend for managing books and borrow records in a library system.
 Built with Express.js, MongoDB, and Zod for validation.